openvinotoolkit/open_model_zoo/models/public/yolo-v4-tiny-tf/yolo-v4-tiny-tf.md

 ## Use Case and High-Level Description

 YOLO v4 Tiny is a real-time object detection model based on ["YOLOv4: Optimal Speed and Accuracy of Object Detection"](https://arxiv.org/abs/2004.10934) paper.
 It was implemented in Keras\* framework and converted to TensorFlow\* framework.
 For details see [repository](https://github.com/david8862/keras-YOLOv3-model-set).
-This model was pretrained on COCO\* dataset with 80 classes.
+This model was pre-trained on [Common Objects in Context (COCO)](https://cocodataset.org/#home) dataset with 80 classes.

 ## Specification